 - Whisk the sauce ingredients together and set aside.

-- Add more oil and saute the onion, ginger, and garlic for 5 minutes, stirring constantly.
+- Add more oil if necessary and saute the onion, ginger, and garlic for 5 minutes, stirring constantly.
 Add the peppers, both sweet and hot, and stir fry for another few minutes.
 The peppers should be bright and crunchy, don't let them get soft.
 Remove to a plate.

 - Add the sauce to the pan and bring to a simmer, stirring or whisking until it thickens.
 Add the chicken (and any juices) and the peppers etc back into the pan and give everything a good mix.
 Continue heating until everything is nice and hot.